-Impact Magnitude Justification Habitat loss Minor Negative The habitat onsite will be cleared but this will be very limited and reduced solely to the construction corridor of the pylons and the creation of new temporary tracks.
-The habitat loss will affect mainly the rocky plateau, which is a very common habitat in the region, although it may also affect Graras, which have a cover a more limited area.
-Poaching/Hunti ng/Trade Minor Negative The nature and type of project activities makes hunting or poaching by project employees unlikely, since these activities are usually carried out by local inhabitants for food or trade as a livelihood strategy.
-Direct mortality of fauna Minor Negative The increase of traffic levels and heavy machinery as well of vegetation clearance, the site works and excavation coul potentially cause a direct mortality of fauna species such of invertebrates, reptiles, birds and their nests or small mammals.
-Displacement due to Human disturbance Minor Negative Displacement due to human disturbance on fauna could be generated by an upsurge of human presence, noise levels, lighting and vibration.
+Impact Magnitude Justification Habitat loss Minor Negative The habitat around each pole base will be cleared but this will be very limited.
+The creation of new temporary tracks may be required.
+Habitat loss could affect up to five endemic species in Morocco and Mauritania but none were recorded during the surveys in 2016.
+Considering that the actual distribution of the endemic species in the entire habitat area is not known, and that the vegetation clearance will be minimal, the magnitude is considered Minor.
+Poaching/Hunti ng/Trade Minor Negative The nature and type of project activities makes hunting or poaching by project employees unlikely, since as they will be fully briefed as part of induction training Direct mortality of fauna Minor Negative The increase of traffic levels and heavy machinery as well as the site works and excavation could potentially cause a direct mortality of fauna species such as reptiles, birds or small mammals.
+This impact could affect the identified Helmethead Gecko although it was not recorded in the surveys in 2016 Displacement due to Human disturbance Minor Negative Temporary displacement due to human disturbance on fauna could be generated by human presence, noise levels, lighting and vibration.